Apia: Economy

-Talofa Airways, Samoa Airways, and Samoa Air have their headquarters in Apia.
+Talofa Airways and Samoa Airways have their headquarters in Apia.
 Grey Investment Group has its headquarters in downtown Apia.
 This company also owned the first private National Bank of Samoa in Samoa, with Grey Investment Group, Samoa Artisan Water Company Ltd and Apia Bottling Company Ltd as shareholders.
 Grey Investment owns a multitude of commercial and residential property investments throughout Samoa and New Zealand.

 Thirty per cent of the businesses in downtown Apia are owned by one Chinese family.
 Ten per cent of the downtown businesses are owned by Europeans, while the other 60% are owned by the local community.

 Transport

 Apia Harbour is by far the largest and busiest harbour in Samoa.
 International shipping with containers, LPG gas, and fuels all dock here.
 Ferries to Tokelau and American Samoa depart from here.

 Apia is served by a good road network, which is generally kept reasonably well maintained.
 Most of the main roads are sealed; the unsealed roads have lower use.
 Vehicles drive on the left-hand side of the road since 7 September 2009.

 The Samoan government started the second phase of a major upgrading of arterial routes around the Apia Urban Area in 2012, with incremental widening of major roads around the city.

 The country has no trains or trams, but is served by an extensive, privatised bus and taxi system.
 People commonly walk around the town, or even some distances outside it.
 There are few bicycles and motorcycles, but traffic congestion due to a huge increase in vehicle ownership has necessitated a major upgrade in road infrastructure.

-Fagali'i Airport, the small airstrip in Fagali'i, is used for internal flights and some international flights to Pago Pago in American Samoa.
 The main international airport, Faleolo International Airport, is a 40-minute drive west of the city.
 Samoa's major domestic airlines, Polynesian Airlines and Talofa Airways, service this airport.
+Fagali'i Airport, the small airstrip in Fagali'i, was used for internal flights and some international flights to Pago Pago in American Samoa.

 Education

 Apia is home to a number of pre-schools, primary, secondary and post-secondary institutions, including Samoa's only university, the National University of Samoa.
 In addition, the University of the South Pacific School of Agriculture maintains a campus at Alafua, on the outskirts of Apia.
-Another major School in Apia is Robert Louis Stevenson School which is a private primary and secondary school.
+Another major school in Apia is Robert Louis Stevenson School which is a private primary and secondary school.
 Robert Louis Stevenson school is known as Samoa's upper class school, due to many children of Samoa's wealthy classes attending it.